-Generally, any new software I write will be written in Odin, as it is my favorite openly available language.
+I write my software in Odin, as it is my favorite openly available language, but jai is also great.

 The common CSV sound report sucks.